pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-sql-server-client/README.md

 Login to your PCF environment and run "cf push" from the azure-sb-sql-server-client folder.
 When running on PCF, Spring Boot will automatically create the
 SQL Server datasource for you based on the "mydb" service bound to the application (only Spring Boot 1.5 or greater).

+The manifest.yml file specifies meta-data about the application, including the service binding to the "mydb" service instance.

 ```
 ---
 applications: